SteveJustin1963/tec-MINT/README.md

-# Punch yourself in the nuts with MINT coding !
+# Punch yourself in the nuts with MINT (Forth like) coding !

 ![image](https://github.com/user-attachments/assets/76699c73-d350-4f52-a544-398e5a6214a2)